acuminous/zUnit/README.md

 Object.entries(syntax).forEach(([keyword, fn]) => global[keyword] = fn);
 ```
 ##### 2 low-magic
-The only &#x2728;magical&#x2728; code in zunit is how it automatically exports suites without using `module.exports` by inspecting the call stack.
+The only &#x2728;magical&#x2728; code in zUnit is how it automatically exports suites without using `module.exports` by inspecting the call stack.

 ## TL;DR